 You also have to pay for parking.
-Parking has thankfully been reduced significantly since last year.
+Thankfully they have reduced the cost of parking significantly.
 The car park is now free on weekdays and is capped at a 1500 maximum charge on weekends.

 By public transport: A bus goes from Seibu Ikebukuro Line’s Hanno Station .
 It takes about 13 minutes and costs 200 yen.
-There is normally a bus from JR Hachiko Line’s Higashi Hanno station, however it has been temporarily suspended.
-On foot it takes about 35 minutes to the park.
+There is normally a bus from JR Hachiko Line’s Higashi Hanno station, but please confirm as it was temporarily suspended during the outbreak.
+On foot it takes about 35 minutes to the park from the station.